 Early this summer, the CRS-22 is scheduled to launch towards the ISS carrying a container that JAXA co-developed with Tiger.
 For this container, the developers managed to create a level of insulation capable of preserving the temperature inside at 20℃ ± 2℃ (68°F ± 3.6°F) for at least 12 days, while also reducing the container’s size and mass.
 What new challenges did these requirements present?

 This container for this new mission presented its own set of unique challenges.
 First off, the container had to maintain its temperature for a very long time.
 That’s so it can accommodate both the mission itself and any potential delays, which are common in spaceflight.
-And this container had to be incredibly light—no more than about 3 kg (6.6 lb).
+And this container had to be incredibly light—no more than 4.7 kg (10.3 lb) including the ice pack.

 That’s like three bottles of water.
 And if that weren’t enough, the container had to be reusable.
 That is one of the keys to enabling more sustained spaceflight—the ability to reuse materials, everything from launch vehicles to these sample return containers.
 The more you can reuse it, the cheaper it becomes, and the cheaper it becomes, the more easily accessible space becomes.
 This is an example of pushing that edge to enable future spaceflight capability.

 Please tell us your response to finding out that Tiger, a maker of everyday stainless steel bottle technology, was aiding in space missions.